Last modified: Aug 13, 2024

 Speed: The system maintains a set speed that you select, just like traditional cruise control.

-Following distance: ACC uses the sensors to detect the distance to the vehicle in front of you and adjusts your car’s speed to maintain a safe following distance.
+Following Distance: ACC uses the sensors to detect the distance to the vehicle in front of you and adjusts your car’s speed to maintain a safe following distance.

-Braking and acceleration: If the vehicle in front of you slows down or stops, the ACC system will automatically reduce your car’s speed or apply the brakes as necessary to maintain a safe following distance.
+Braking and Acceleration: If the vehicle in front of you slows down or stops, the ACC system will automatically reduce your car’s speed or apply the brakes as necessary to maintain a safe following distance.
 When the road ahead is clear, the system will accelerate your car back up to the set speed.

-Manual override: Most ACC systems allow the driver to override the system at any time by pressing the brake or accelerator pedal.
+Manual Override: Most ACC systems allow the driver to override the system at any time by pressing the brake or accelerator pedal.

 Adaptive Cruise Control is designed to help drivers maintain a safe following distance and reduce driver fatigue on long highway drives.
 By taking over the responsibility of adjusting the car’s speed in response to traffic conditions, the driver can focus more on steering and other tasks, making for a safer and more relaxed driving experience.